-In case of relevant student number, the module will be delivered in two streams.
+Depending on the situation, (relevant student number), the module can be delivered in two streams.
 One stream for production and logistics, the other one for transportation aspects.

 Workload distribution Hours:

 In class: 180.0

 Pre- and post-course work: 100.0

 Project: 150.0

 Examinations: 10.0

 Total: 440